ooshyun/Docs-for-SpeechEnhancement-and-TinyML/README.md

-# Documents for information Speech Enhancement with Machine leanring and tinyML
+# Documents for Speech Enhancement with Machine leanring and TinyML

 ## File Description